Attention

 Highlights

-2. With a total water year accumulation of 24.17 inches, the Core Supply sits at 57.78% of water-year average.
+3. With a total water year accumulation of 24.16 inches, the Core Supply sits at 89.13% of water-year average, roughly 6 percentage points shy of the CAP forecast range.

 Latest Insight